n11kol11c/n11kol11c/README.md

 ---

 ### 01 / About Me
-I am a software engineer specialized in building **high-performance digital products**.
+I am a software engineer & fullstack developer specialized in building **high-performance digital products**.
 My workflow bridges the gap between complex system engineering and premium UI/UX design.
 From custom game-engine libraries to glassmorphic web architectures, I focus on code that is as beautiful as it is efficient.

 ---